KatrinaE/twit/README.md

 My motivation was to learn a few technologies that were new to me (Go, Redis, protocol buffers) and practice some skills that can always use honing (API design, web app architecture, testing).
-I enjoyed learning how Twitter solved the technical challenges associated with tweet delivery, because I had wrestled with similar issues while building a user notification system at work.

-Twit's only functionality is to create tweets and deliver them to the appropriate users (anytime a user tweets, that tweet is added to his or her followers' home timelines.
-A user's home timeline is a list of all the tweets of all the people that user follows).
+Twit's only functionality is to create tweets and deliver them to the appropriate users.
+Anytime a user tweets, that tweet is added to his or her followers' home timelines; a home timeline is a list of all the tweets of all the people that user follows.
 Twit does NOT allow you to create users, follow other users, or perform any other Twitter functions.
-Instead, a few users and follow relationships are added at startup.
-Twit also does not have a frontend, so the API is the only way to play with it.
-Like I said, this is a toy :-).
+A few users and follow relationships are added at startup to give you something to play with.
+Twit also does not have a frontend, so the API is the only way to interact with it.
+Like I said, this is a toy for learning, not a real system :-).

 ## Installation

 TODO

+Topics:

+   * data store configuration
+   * test data import

 ## API